sigmagamma/portl/README.md

 This process is required as the game does not support native right to left alignment, and also does not allow setting the font for Hebrew characters.

-## Development setup - Stanley Parable
+## Development setup - The Stanley Parable

-1. Get Stanley Parable:
+1. Get The Stanley Parable:
 https://store.steampowered.com/app/221910/The_Stanley_Parable/
 or in Epic:
 https://store.epicgames.com/en-US/p/the-stanley-parable